Cro5s/Cro5s/README.md

 ### Hello World 👋🏾
 I'm a Software Engineer passionate about building deliberate and impactful products.
 I have experience with designing, developing, and optimizing web applications.
 I'm comfortable working in both a self-directed environment and with a team.
 Some of the technologies I have experience with are Ruby on Rails, React, Redux, Javascript, HTML5, CSS, and many more.
 I also enjoy working with relational and nonrelational databases like PostgreSQL and MongoDB.

-When I'm not coding, I enjoy exploring creativity in fields like fashion and design, winding down with some games, and spending time with friends and family.
+When I'm not coding, I enjoy exploring creativity in fashion and design, winding down with some games, and spending time with friends and family.
+A new hobby I enjoy is snowboarding 🏂!

 - 🌱 I’m interested in learning Typescript & Python